Welcome to The Writers’ Block by Austen Authors!

 “Do you not mean to return your stockings and boots to your feet first?” he called in taunting tones as he stood some five feet removed.
 “It is September.
 Do you mean to make yourself ill to abuse me?”
 He sobered in what appeared to be a more serious countenance.
 “I swear I will remain where I stand.
 I will not pursue you.
 Do not punish yourself for the likes of me.”

 Elizabeth first eyed him and then the narrow stream creeping along between the rocks.
 “I shall not provide you more pleasure at my expense!” she declared.

 Bracing herself against the cold mud awaiting her feet upon the other side of the stile, she gingerly lowered her weight to the ground.
-The creek was no more than six feet wide at this point, and there were several stepping stones to employ for those who crossed between the fields on a regular basis, just as she had done earlier today.
+The brook was no more than six feet wide at this point, and there were several stepping stones to employ for those who crossed between the fields on a regular basis, just as she had done earlier today.
 Even if one’s foot slipped from the moss covered stones, the worse that could occur would be a wet boot, for the water was only a few inches deep.
 However, her boots were in her hands.
 The water would be ice cold against her skin.